bitcraze/bitcraze-vm/README.md

 For the rest of the performance of your VM, you can try to increase the base memory (Settings/System/Motherboard), the CPU's available (Settings/System/Processor), enable hardware acceleration and select Hyper-V (Settings/System/Acceleration) or increase the video memory with 3D acceleration enabled (Settings/Display/Screen).
 This requires some adjusting as this could be different per system you are running the VM from.

-# How to build the Bitcraze VM
+# How to build the Bitcraze VM image

 ## Pre-requisites